 Search Engine Optimization (SEO) is the process of optimizing your website with content that will make it relevant to appear in the results when someone searches for a particular product or service.
 SEO has advanced to the point where Google will try to predict what you are looking for based on the information they have about you.
 Before you get all freaked out, most of this data is anonymous.

 The benefits of SEO are that appearing in the search results doesn’t cost any money.
-It’s basically “free,” and by free, I mean you don’t have to pay to be there, Google places you in the results.
+It’s basically “free,” and by free, I mean you don’t have to pay to be there.
+Google places you in the results.
 However, you may have to pay for someone or some company to update your site based on which search term results you wish to appear.
 The issue with that is that there are plenty of others that do the same thing as you.
 There are around ten spots on the first page, and competition can get fierce trying to rank in those ten spots.

 Google AdWords tends to be the first choice for many to get in front of their audience.
 At the very least, it’s the most widely known.
 The great thing about Google AdWords is that it appears at the top of the search engine results page before everything else.
-The issue with Google AdWords is it could be expensive, mainly if you are competing for popular search terms.
+The issue with Google AdWords is that it could be expensive, mainly if you compete for popular search terms.

 The way Google AdWords works is an auction for the top spot on the page.
 You bid against others, the winner takes the top spot, and the rest of the field is placed based on their bid amounts.
 You set a maximum bid amount and a daily budget.
 As competition increases, the price per bid to be at the top and steadily increase.

 Ads in AdWords has a specific structure and character count.
 Over the years, they have added additional features and extensions that will supplement the ad.
 Some are free, and others have a fee.
-Some of these include a clickable phone number, featuring products, services, and links to other pages on your site.
-They also allow you to create dynamic ads based on search terms of the page.
+Some of these include a clickable phone number featuring products, services, and links to other pages on your site.
+They also allow you to create dynamic ads based on the search terms of the page.
 They give you plenty of options to get in front of your audience.

 Before an ad starts appearing, it will need to be approved by Google.
 They have guidelines on what you can say or promise in your ads.
 They also have an appeal process that you can use in case they misconstrue your message.
 In many cases, the appeal process will get an ad approved, and in some cases, you may have to reword the ad.
-Overall the ad placement is pretty straight forward.
+Overall the ad placement is pretty straightforward.

 SEO and AdWords are great tools to get in front of your audience if your target audience is searching for you or your product.
 What if they have no idea your product exists?
 You have to get in front of your audience in other ways.
 Enter social media ads.